 - Higher electrical resistance

 The properties are not the same for all stainless steels, but they are the same for those having the same microstructure.
-Regarding this, stainless steels from the same metallurgical class have the similar welding characteristics and are grouped according to the metallurgical structure with respect to welding.
+Regarding this, stainless steels from the same metallurgical class have the similar welding characteristics and are grouped according to the metallurgical structure with respect to stainless steel welding.

-One of the best things to do when welding stainless is to use a heat sink such as brass or aluminum.
+One of the best things to do when stainless steel welding is to use a heat sink such as brass or aluminum.
 I usually clamp a piece of 3/8 brass behind the seam of the weld.
 This absorbs the heat and also prevents any burn through.
 The trick with stainless is to put as little heat into it as possible, especially with thin material.
 It’s worth the extra time to make sure you have the heat sinks in place before beginning your weld.
 This allows you to actually weld the entire seam without interruption.

 Stainless Steel Welding Procedures

-For shielded metal arc welding, there are two basic types of electrode coatings.
+For shielded metal arc stainless steel welding there are two basic types of electrode coatings.
 These are the lime type indicated by the suffix 15 and the titanium type designated by the suffix 16.
 The lime type electrodes are used only with direct current electrode positive (reverse polarity).
 The titanium-coated electrode with the suffix 16 can be used with alternating current and with direct current electrode positive.
 Both coatings are of the low-hydrogen type and both are used in all positions.
 However, the type 16 is smoother, has more welder appeal, and operates better in the flat position.
 The lime type electrodes are more crack resistant and are slightly better for out-of-position welding.
 The width of weaving should be limited to two-and-one-half (2,5) times the diameter of the electrode core wire.

 Covered electrodes for shielded metal arc welding must be stored at normal room temperatures in dry area.
 These electrode coatings, of low hydrogen type, are susceptible to moisture pickup.
 Once the electrode box has been opened, the electrodes should be kept in a dry box until used.